Visiting Walt Disney World in November 2021 | Magic in the Planning

 Another thing to consider if planning a visit in November is that Christmas arrives quite early in Walt Disney World!
 Christmas decorations begin to spring up throughout the parks and resorts shortly after Halloween.
 (Epcot typically waits to decorate until after the Food & Wine Festival.)
 And while Disney does honor Thanksgiving (and the Thanksgiving crowds are typically massive), Christmas is certainly the main attraction for most of November and all of December.

-Usually beginning in November is the Epcot International Festival of the Holidays, which took place November 25 – December 30, 2023.
-(Dates have yet to be announced for 2024.)
+The Epcot International Festival of the Holidays took place from November 29 through December 30 in 2024.
+(Dates for 2025 have yet to be announced.)
 Featuring traditions from around the world, including some incredible cuisine and holiday treats, this festival is sure to put you in the holiday spirit.
-It offers some unique holiday entertainment including a celebrity-hosted Candlelight Processional.
+It offers some unique holiday entertainment, including a celebrity-hosted Candlelight Processional.

-Other notable events/dates for November include Mickey’s Very Merry Christmas Party – Magic Kingdom’s ticketed Christmas event, which takes place on select nights in November and December!
-Last year’s ticketed party took place on 25 select nights throughout the season.
+Other notable events/dates for November include Mickey’s Very Merry Christmas Party – Magic Kingdom’s ticketed Christmas event, which takes place on select nights throughout November and December!
+(Dates will be announced soon!)

-And Magic Kingdom isn’t the only park to have special holiday events.
+And Magic Kingdom isn’t the only park to have a special holiday event.
 In 2023, Disney introduced Disney Jollywood Nights at Hollywood Studios.
-The ticketed party took place on 10 select nights throughout the season.
-Details for 2024 have yet to be announced, but we will keep you posted.
+This ticketed party will likely be back for the 2025 holiday season!

 Be sure to visit our guide to celebrating Christmas at Disney World for more information on all the holiday fun Walt Disney World has to offer!

-ESPN Wide World of Sports typically hosts several athletic events each month.
-These events don’t usually have a major impact on crowds in the parks, but they can affect resort availability and crowds at Disney’s value resorts.
-There are currently no events scheduled for the month of November, but this could change as some event dates have yet to be announced.
+Walt Disney World (as well as ESPN Wide World of Sports) typically hosts several athletic events each month.
+These events don’t usually have a major impact on crowds in the parks, but they will likely affect resort availability and crowds at Disney’s value resorts.
+Here’s a look at what’s currently scheduled for November:

 November Refurbishments & Closures